metagenopolis/ESKRIM/README.md

 ### Purpose ###

-* ESKRIM is a reference-free tool that compares microbial richness in metagenomic samples by counting k-mers
+* ESKRIM is a reference-free tool that compares microbial richness in shotgun metagenomic samples by counting k-mers

 ### Requirements ###
 * Python3